 Whether you need a headset for conference calls or for your daily commute, both Sony headphones perform valiantly.
 We’ve tested each headset in and out of the lab to give you a clear picture of which one is right for you.

-Editor’s note: this article was updated on January 22, 2024, to add the new alternatives and adjust some formatting.
+Editor’s note: this article was updated on October 29, 2024, to add Multi-Dimensional Audio Quality Scores.

 What’s it like to use the Sony WH-1000XM5 compared to the Sony WH-1000XM4?

 The Sony WH-1000XM5 features a modern design that trades in the notched headband track on the WH-1000XM4 for a friction rod adjustment system.
 With this new headband mechanism, Sony forgoes the yokes on the older model in favor of a trimmed-down, cleaner look.
-This update offers a more custom fit, but it also limits the mobility of the WH-1000XM5: you can only rotate the headphones to lay flat but can’t ball them up.
+This update offers a more custom fit, but it also limits the WH-1000XM5’s mobility: You can only rotate the headphones to lay flat but can’t ball them up.
 Meanwhile, the XM4 can do both.

-If you’re reading this and have larger ears, we recommend the WH-1000XM5 for the sake of comfort.
+If you have larger ears, we recommend the WH-1000XM5 for comfort.
 Both headsets boast plush memory foam padding wrapped with soft-touch leatherette, but the padding is wider on the WH-1000XM5.
-No matter which Sony headphones you go with, you can replace the ear pads to extend the life of the headset.
+No matter which Sony headphones you go with, you can replace the ear pads to extend the headset’s life.

 Sony’s headphones are packed with hardware and it carries over the WH-1000XM4 proximity sensor to the fifth-generation model.
 With this, media immediately pauses when you remove either headset and only resumes when you don the headphones again.
 Sony sheathes this behind the ear cup mesh on the fifth-gen model, but it’s in plain view on the older headset.
 If sweat or condensation accumulates on the WH-1000XM4 sensor, this may not work flawlessly.
 At that point, it’s good to air out and clean your headphones.
 Not only will this get the sensor to work consistently again, but the XM4 lacks any kind of water resistance (along with the XM5).
 It’s best to avoid moisture where you can.